meitneriuum/stacey-telegram-bot/README.md

 1. First of all, I have added a custom `conversation` logger that keeps track of the users' messages and reactions of Stacey.
 It has the `INFO` logging level, and the logs are sent to the console.
 2. I have also configured the `root` logger to save full logs to a `root.log` file.
 It includes logs from all loggers that are used while the bot is running, so the resulting logs are full.
 However, I've set the `httpx` logger's level to `WARNING`, since I didn't need to gather all the http-requests.
 3. Also I have added a custom `error_handler` to the `root` logger, that saves all errors to a separate `errors.log` file.
 It makes it easier to track only errors when it's needed.
 4. Both `root.log` and `errors.log` files are being handled by `TimedRotatingFileHandler`.
-Each day at midnight new log files are created, making it easier to differentiate the days.
+Every Sunday new log files are created, making it easier to differentiate the periods of time.
 The `backupCount` is equal to 7, so only the newest 7 log files are kept.
 5. Also I started using decorators for logging.

 For now this is it, thank you for reading this description :) I am planning to add some more features soon, so.. to be continued!